antquinonez/Far-Finer-ARBES/README.md

 - Airtable account with Teams license (required for Automations)

 #### Setup
-For setup instructions, please refer to the `Code/Airtable/README.md` file.
+Unfortunately, an Airtable tool is not downloadable, and there's a lot of manual setup/configuration.
+These are just the automation scripts.
+If you have some experience, you can take a look at these scripts and get an idea.

 ## Rules
-This will be published in the form of rulesets in various formats
+Published in the form of rulesets in various formats (JSON, CSV, etc) See `Rules`

 ### Candidate Evaluation Rules
 A very large set of evaluation rules.
 Will provide scores, roles a candidate may be qualified for, suggestions for improvements.